Data protection goes beyond the GDPR

 For those responsible for security, it is important to know that the regulation provides for the following, among other things:

-- A set of measures to increase trust in data sharing, as lack of trust is currently a major barrier and high cost.
+• A set of measures to increase trust in data sharing, as lack of trust is currently a major barrier and high cost.

-- A novel role for data intermediaries as trusted organizers of data sharing.
+• A novel role for data intermediaries as trusted organizers of data sharing.

-- Ways and means by which Europeans can take control of the use of the data they generate.
+• Ways and means by which Europeans can take control of the use of the data they generate.

 “You don’t have to share all data.
 But if you share data and it’s sensitive, you should be able to do so in a way that ensures trustworthiness and privacy of the data.
 We want businesses, but we want citizens too and give citizens the tools to stay in control of their data, and to give confidence that data is treated in accordance with European values and fundamental rights.”
-Margrethe Vestager (Executive Vice-President for a Europe fit for the digital age)

 European Data Act

-The proposal for a regulation on harmonized rules for fair access to and use of data – also known as Data Act – was adopted by the Commission on February 23, 2022.
+The proposal for a regulation on harmonized rules for fair access to and use of data — also known as the Data Act — was adopted by the Commission on February 23, 2022.
 The Data Act is an important pillar of the European data strategy.

 While the data governance regulation goes the processes and structures to facilitate the handling of data, the data law clarifies who can create added value from data and under what conditions.
 It aims to ensure fairness by establishing rules for the use of data generated by Internet of Things (IoT) devices.
 In addition, the Data Law aims to ensure coherence between data access rights, which are often developed for specific situations and with different rules and conditions.